nrinaudo/nrinaudo.github.com/src/hakyll/posts/2014-08-31-purely-functional-heaps.markdown

 <!--more-->

-## Abstract definition of a Heap
+## Abstract definition
 There seems to be some confusion as to what exactly constitutes a heap.

-According to some sources (such as [Wikipedia](http://en.wikipedia.org/wiki/Heap_(data_structure))), a heap is tree-like structure that satisfies the _heap property_, which states that the value at each node is not greater than the value of its descendants.
+According to some sources (such as [Wikipedia](http://en.wikipedia.org/wiki/Heap_(data_structure))), a heap is tree-like structure that satisfies the _heap property_, which states that the value of each node is not greater than the value of its descendants.

 Others, such as Chris Okasaki, define a heap as synonymous to a priority queue, an abstract data structure that provides primitives for acccess to and removal of its element with the smallest value (or lowest priority).

-Within the context of this post, we'll use a somewhat custom-made definition that, while possibly not correct, seems like an acceptable compromise.
+Within the context of this post, we'll use a somewhat custom-made definition that, while possibly not entirely correct, seems like an acceptable compromise.

 A heap, then, is an abstract data type that supports the following operations: